ultranoise/nodeMCU-OSC/README.md

     Select your board from Tools > Board > NodeMCU 1.0 (ESP-12E Module)

-4) Open the .ino file at your folder
+5) Open the .ino file at your folder

-5) When you Save or Compile your project, Arduino needs to copy your .ino file into a folder of the same name but it does not copy the files you downloaded from this respository.
+6) When you Save or Compile your project, Arduino needs to copy your .ino file into a folder of the same name but it does not copy the files you downloaded from this respository.
 Please copy or move all the .h and .cpp files downloaded from this repository to the new folder created by Arduino (namely common.h, osc.cpp, osc.h).

+7) Select your Port at Tools > Port (OSX users it will be something like cu.SLAB_USBtoUART)

-6) Compile and Upload to your nodeMCU board.
+8) Compile and Upload to your nodeMCU board.
+Wait until the uploading process has finished (look at Arduino's text terminal and wait until it reaches [ 100% ] )

 Notes: